HealsCodes/XIPivot/XIPivot.Windower/lua/README.md

 - the ability to sort Mods into separate folders for each mod
 - the ability to control which Mods take precedence

+## Prerequisites

+Besides a recent Windower installation XIPivot requires the Microsoft Visual C++ Runtime 2010 which you can download from [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=5555)

 ## Setup

 - 1) Copy the XIPivot folder into your Windower addons folder.